empowerment-ai/langchain-tutorial/01-book/chatgpt-prompts.md

+# Prompts to write a book using ChatGPT

 ## Generate Title Prompt
 You are an AI Assistant who is helping an author write an ebook about {topic}.
 Generate a good title for the book.